robertmcatee/robertmcatee.github.io/README.md

 * Continuous improvement

 ## 🌐 Languages
-* English, Native or bilingual proficiency
 * German, Limited working proficiency
-* Lithuanian, Limited working proficiency
 * Spanish, Native or bilingual proficiency

 ## 🎖️ Honors & Awards
 * Kentucky Colonel, The Commonwealth of Kentucky
 * Honorary Colonel, The State of Alabama
-* Honorary Admiral in the Texas Navy, The State of Texas

 ## 🎗️ Volunteering
 * Cloud Native Computing Foundation